 In 2001 Andrew Buist & John Iseli followed up by developing a few more new routes, setting up nearly 50 climbs at Transmitter.

-In the summer of 2012-2013 the Canterbury/ Westland section of the NZAC cleaned up some easy terrain and installed a few easier sport climbs.
-At the same time a few of the harder gaps and other outlying crags, have been plugged by the usual suspects from around the district.
+In the summer of 2012–13 the Canterbury/Westland section of the NZAC cleaned up some easy terrain and installed a few easier sport climbs.
+At the same time a few of the harder gaps and other outlying crags were plugged by the usual suspects from around the district.

 Places